Hybrid Working at the University of Edinburgh

 Find out more about hybrid working and the Hybrid Working Programme established to support colleagues to transition to a new more sustainable way of working.

-The University is developing a new hybrid working framework to support and guide staff.
+The University is developing a new Hybrid Working Framework to support and guide staff.
 This is being tested and refined by a Hybrid Working Programme consisting of colleagues representing our Colleges and Departments.
+The Framework is available for use now to support interim working decisions.

 What is hybrid working?